What It Means to Be a Teacher of God

 Again, this is not talking about form.
 It is referring to the part of me that wants to point out your errors, that wants to make you wrong so I can be right.
 Very often we find ourselves in situations, whether at work or with family or friends, in which it seems very important to us that what we say be accepted, because we know how something ought to be done.
 Regardless of what it is, we think we know better.
 But then I become insistent that you do what I say, and I become annoyed if you do not.
 So then I talk about you behind your back, or I plot against you.
 I do all that I can to make certain that the situation is handled correctly.
 And this is all on the level of form, which of course makes me as insane as everybody else in the situation.
 And I may be right according to the world's rules, but I am wrong if I care about it.

-If I have an investment in something being done right or perfectly, then I am as insane and as wrong as the one whom I feel is wrong, because I am judging according to form.
+If I have an investment in something being done right or perfectly, then I am as insane and as wrong as the one who I feel is wrong, because I am judging according to form.
 And I have forgotten what is truly important.
 What is truly important is not the task to be done: not the house to be built, nor the recipe to be followed, nor the plans for traveling, or whatever I believe I am right about.
 That is not what is important; it has no effect on eternity.

 What is important is that I not see separation as real.
 And that means that I always have to pay attention to the content and not to the form, even though I may be correct on the level of form.
 Again, this does not mean that I do not say what I believe is correct, but I say it without an investment in the outcome, without an investment in other people agreeing with me.
 I simply say what I feel, consistent with the role I am in, but without any investment in being right and proving you wrong.
 So, in contrast, by pointing out the errors of my brother's ego, my interest is not simply in having the project completed properly, but rather it is in proving that I am right and you are wrong.
 Ultimately, I really want to prove that I am right and God is wrong.
 I am just using the specific situation as a means to prove it.
 And that is why I am wrong.

-So I must then be seeing your errors through my own because the Holy Spirit does not perceive errors.
+So I must then be seeing your errors through my own because the Holy Spirit does not perceive your errors.
 He sees mistakes or errors as simply a fragile veil that is an attempt to hide the light, but He still sees the light.
 As we said earlier, the Holy Spirit does not look to or judge the effects.
 He looks to the cause and that is what He judges.
 And the cause is the thought of being separate, which He says is simply silly.

 Thus I want to ally myself with that gentle judgment and not try to prove that I am right and you are wrong.
 It is very easy to find people's mistakes.
 That is not difficult.
 It is more difficult to realize that everyone is right as a Son of God and that the errors and the mistakes are inconsequential.
 That can only happen if I recognize what is truly important, and do not throw it away.
 If I get upset by something in the world and insist that I am right and that becomes important to me, it is because I do not value the truth.
 The truth is that everyone is wrong in this world.
 But I do not value that, and instead I value the thought that some people are right and I am among them.
 What is true is the fact that the Holy Spirit and the ego see things entirely differently.
 The ego sees errors and the Holy Spirit does not.